 As recommended by RANZCOG (Royal Australian & New Zealand College of Obstetricians and Gynaecologist), "assessment of medical and obstetric risks should be undertaken to identify potential contraindications to exercise for the pregnant woman prior to commencing an exercise program".

 So ladies, in simple terms, at your next appointment with your doctor, midwife or other health professional, be sure to ask "is it ok for me to exercise?"

 And then you can tick of this simple (but important) task off your list.

 P.S.
 RANZCOG has a great website here with some valuable patient information guides that you might be interested in checking out.

-So we all know weight training and resistance training is super important for women, for so many different reasons, however super heavy weight training during pregnancy may not be in your best interest, if you want to protect your pelvic floor muscle.
+Weight training and resistance training is important for women for many different reasons, however really heavy weight training during pregnancy may not be in your best interest, if you want to protect your pelvic floor muscles.

 As a general rule of thumb, I recommend pregnant women don't lift weights that require her to hold her breath, grunt, or bear downwards, which can all put extra pressure through the pelvic floor area.